mariellem/cis-550-parks/README.md

 After cloning the repository, navigate to the _Webiste/client_ directory in your terminal.
 Run `npm install`  from this directory.
 Then, run `npm start` .

 Then, open a second terminal window, and navigate to the _Website/server_ directory.
-From this directory, run `npm start` .
+From this directory, run `npm install`, then run `npm start` .
 This should launch the Park Planner Plus application in your local browser window, where you can interact with the website.

 <h2> Package Dependencies </h2>